PlaydateSquad/pd-achievements/README.md

    - A notification system for showing toasts when players unlock achievements in your game

 > [!NOTE]
 > If your game is not written in Lua you can still support Playdate Achievements.
-However, you'll need to reference the [schema](achievements.schema.json) and write your achievement data directly to the `/Shared` folder at the path `/Shared/Achievements/[gameID]/Achievements.json`, where `gameID` is the same as the gameID you specify in achievements.json.
+However, you’ll need to reference the [schema](achievements.schema.json) and write your achievement data directly to the `/Shared` folder at the path `/Shared/Achievements/[gameID]/Achievements.json`, where `gameID` is the same as the gameID you specify in achievements.json.

 ## Documentation